Romanesque Revival architecture in the United Kingdom: William Perkin of Leeds

-St Michael and All Angels Barton le Street, North Yorkshire.

-This church was very extensively rebuilt in 1869–71 by William Perkin and his sons of Leeds.
-Unlike Tickencote there is no record of the church that was replaced.
-The building contains an extensive and impressive range of genuine romanesque, but these seem to have been largely repositioned.
+The genuine Norman church of St Michael and All Angels at Barton le Street, North Yorkshire was very extensively rebuilt in 1869–71 by William Perkin and his sons of Leeds.
+Much sculpture from the old church was reused in the new one, with the Norman corbel-tables being reversed to face into the building.
 The pews and some other furnishings are in Romanesque revival style.
 The rebuilding was financed by Hugo Francis Meynell-Ingram.